Kyriosity/read-write/README+/software/design/patterns/README.md

 The famed vision of code constructs as [Design Patterns](https://en.wikipedia.org/wiki/Design_Patterns)<sup><b>w</b></sup> has spread over software templates, project solutions, methodologies, and even developers' manners, but let's stay on its initial meaning.

+> [!NOTE]
-As the growth of hardware instruction sets pushed abstractions to the next level, clever programmers spotted useful code patterns to follow and recommend.
+> As the growth of hardware instruction sets pushed abstractions to the next level, clever programmers spotted useful code patterns to follow and recommend.
+>
-In the 1970s-1990s they were augmented, systematized, and popularized - the most admitted of them became dogmatic and featured in languages/frameworks.
+> In the 1970s-1990s, they were augmented, systematized, and popularized &mdash; the most admitted of them became dogmatic and featured in languages/frameworks.

 :construction: ...
 TO BE CONTINUED with samples ...:pencil2: